 When asked about their attitudes toward becoming Bank [X]'s future customers, respondents are obviously not making binding commitments.
-Still, raising the possibility of becoming a customer asks respondents to consider the bank's potential role in their own consumption choices (Gopalan and Rajan, 2018).
+Still, raising the possibility of becoming a customer asks respondents to consider the bank's potential role in their own consumption choices.
 A positive effect of the intervention would indicate that the government can causally affect respondents' intentions over what to do with their own money.
 When put this way, it is reasonable to suspect respondents could see the intervention as an overstep that damages the government's credibility as a trustworthy messenger, as opposed to one with commercial interests.
 That said, we again align our prior with the legislature's implied hypothesis.

 Hypothesis 2b.
-Following the Nation A intervention, respondents reported willingness to become a customer of Bank [X] will increase relative to (a) their baseline willingness and (b) a control
+Following the Nation A intervention, respondent reported willingness to become a customer of Bank [X] will increase relative to (a) their baseline willingness and (b) a control group that does not receive this intervention.